arka816/particle/README.md

 # particle
-easy-to-use integration for particle background in javascript does not deliver optimized performance as of yet; future versions might use webgl to deliver better performance
+easy-to-use integration for particle background in javascript<br />
+does not deliver optimized performance as of yet<br />
+future versions might use webgl to deliver better performance